 4. Do I have to file a lawsuit within a certain time frame?

 There is a very strict time frame in which you have the opportunity to file a lawsuit and if you fail to file a claim within this time frame, you will not have a chance to recoup any compensation from the parties responsible.
 There are laws that govern the time frame that one has to file a lawsuit and they are called the “statues of limitations”.
-You may have heard this term on a ‘Law and Order’ episode with respect to filing criminal charges, well they exist for civil cases such as personal injury lawsuits too.
-The statutes of limitations dictate the maximum time in which you have to bring forward certain types of lawsuits.
-The statutes of limitations are different for every state, so be sure to check your states statute of limitations immediately so that you are aware of exactly how much time you have to act.
-You can view the statutes of limitations for New York state here, however we encourage you to call our lawyers to analyze your case.
+You may have heard this term on a ‘Law and Order’ episode with respect to filing criminal charges.
+The statute of limitations dictate the maximum time in which you have to bring forward certain types of lawsuits.
+The statutes of limitations are different for every state, so be sure to check your state’s statute of limitations immediately so that you are aware of exactly how much time you have to act.
+You can view the statute of limitations for New York here, however, we encourage you to call our lawyers to analyze your case.
 Working with an experienced personal injury lawyer will also make this process much easier.
 They will be aware of the statute of limitations for your specific case in your state and be able to make sure that the lawsuit meets these deadlines.

 5.Where can I find a lawyer to help me?
 Can I get a consultation for free?

-The personal injury lawyers at the offices of David B. Lever and Associates have years of experience with many types of personal injury cases and will happily help you with your case.
+The personal injury lawyers at the offices of David B. Lever & Associates have years of experience with many types of personal injury cases and will happily help you with your case.
 Read more about the different practice areas we specialize in here.
-We offer free consultations and case evaluations to everyone who calls us with a potential case.
-Although our offices are located in White Plains, New York, we frequently serve clients all throughout Westchester County, including Port Chester, Yonkers, and Mount Vernon.
+We offer free consultations and case evaluations to everyone who calls us with their potential case.
+Although our offices are located in White Plains and Brooklyn, New York, we frequently serve clients all throughout Westchester County, including Port Chester, Yonkers, and Mount Vernon.
 Do not hesitate to contact us today!